SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 3.3 "xxx character set is not supported"

-Error can be disabled by setting following SquirrelMail options to false:
+This error can be disabled by setting following SquirrelMail options to false:

 • 4.
 General Options -> 11.
 Allow server thread sort (it is not enabled by default)